SFDR Disclaimer

 SFDR article 4: transparency of adverse sustainability impacts at entity level

-MSM considers adverse sustainability impacts as part of the IMP analysis of our investments, as described in the “Impact Risk” section of the Impact Fact Sheets available on our website.
-However, following the entry into force of the SFDR regulation, MSM will collect and have clearer visibility on the PAIs of our investment decisions on sustainability factors.
+MSM considers overall adverse impacts, as well as Do No Significant Harm principles, as part of the IMP analysis of the Fund’s investments, as described in the “Impact Risk” section of the Impact Fact Sheets available per company, on our website.

 In addition, when providing support to the financing of the research, development or technical applications relating to human cloning for research or therapeutic purposes, or genetically modified organisms (“GMOs”), MSM shall ensure the appropriate control of legal, regulatory, and ethical issues linked to such human cloning for research or therapeutic purposes and/or GMOs.